Ocean-Gliders-Canada/sensor_tracker_client/README.md

 ### POST Operations

+To create an new object on sensor tracker database

 The credential must be provided before using any POST operations otherwise it will throw an exception, POST operations' format is similar to GET operations

     res = sta.target_model.post({"a_data_file": "field_value"})

+### PUT Operations

 ### Author